JAMESMTL/snippets/bnx2x/untangle/README.md

 select the new kernel
 Done!

+## HOW-TO SETUP IPTV

 <b>Note: IGMPPROXY is not available in the standard install nor does untangle's GUI firewall handle proto 2 (igmp)</b>

-HOW-TO SETUP IPTV

 step 1: create your secondary wan interafce on vlan 36, select dhcp, DO NOT select use peer dns